 The Multicultural Resource Center offers a variety of resources to the campus community.
 Students, faculty and staff can find resources at the MRC for campus programs, events and initiatives.
-The resources we offer broadly include, paid services such as printing, buttons and ballons; room reservations for center space, the Multifaith Meditation and Prayer Room, MRC Library with books and games, grants and collaboration funding, Bartle Tabling and posting boards, a listing of local community resource information, and our weekly Culture Connects newsletter with promotional opportunities.
+The resources we offer broadly include, paid services such as printing, buttons and ballons; room reservations, the Multifaith Meditation and Prayer Room, MRC Library with books and games, grants and collaboration funding, Bartle Tabling and posting boards, a listing of local community resource information, and our monthly Culture Connects newsletter.

 The MRC Resource Room offers paid and free resources for student organizations, campus departments, faculty, and staff.

-The MRC provides financial resources to campus departments, faculty and student organizations for programs, initiatives and events that help increase awareness and understanding of cultural diversity through our Culture Connects Grant and Collaborations Requests.
+The MRC provides financial resources to campus departments, faculty and student organizations for programs, initiatives and events that help increase awareness and understanding of cultural diversity through our Microgrant and collaborations requests.

-Reserve MRC room and space via the MRC Room Reservation Request, and Bartle Library Tabling reservation via Bthere.
+Reserve space via the MRC Room Reservation Request and Bartle Library Tabling reservation on Bthere.

 Multifaith Meditation & Prayer Room

-The Multifaith Meditation and Prayer Room is a shoe-less space that provides opportunities for private prayer, meditation, relaxation, reflection or spiritual and stress reduction type activities.
+The Multifaith Meditation and Prayer Room is a shoe-less space that provides opportunities for private prayer, meditation, relaxation, reflection or spiritual and stress reduction type activities, open to the public 24/7.
 The MRC has religious books, scarves, prayer beads and other religious relics that can be utilized in the space.
 Location: LS-G501C

 MRC Also Offers